jonaylor89/pythontut/Section3.md

     x = 4 # a Variable
     y = 10 # another variable
     z = 99 # also a variable
-    aWord = 'Fuck the Police' # a variable holding a bunch of letters product = x * y * z # more variables print(aWord)
+    aWord = 'Guten Tag' # a variable holding a bunch of letters product = x * y * z # more variables print(aWord)
     print(product)